Alek327/Regional-Matrices-Analysis/README.md

 License

-This project is licensed under the Apache License 2.0 – see the LICENSE file for details.
+This project is licensed under the GNU General Public License – see the LICENSE file for details.

 Contact